 D uring this stage, children begin to develop word recognition strategies and a small group of sight words.
 As they are introduced to new skills, students at this stage begin to read simple sentences and to utilize the text for information about the story.
 Instead of relying on the pictures to learn what is happening, the students begin to understand that the meaning is found in the words.

-D uring this stage, emerging readers continue to develop basic comprehension skills and use context clues to answer questions such as where is this story happening, who is the story about, what happens at the end of the story?
+D uring this stage, emerging readers continue to develop basic early reading comprehension skills and use context clues to answer questions such as where is this story happening, who is the story about, what happens at the end of the story?

 Writing, too, begins to develop during this stage.
 Children move from scribbling to invented spelling, also known as phonetic spelling, as they begin to connect sounds to letters and understand the patterns of the English language.
 For example, is may be spelled iz and one might be spelled wn.
 Students know to start at the top of the page and write left to right.